EarthScope/dataselect/README.md

 ## Building and installing

 Building the program requires a C compiler (C99-compatible) and the GNU make program.
+On a mac system, this can be accomplished with the installation of the Xcode Developer Tools.

 In most environments a simple `make`, in the source directory, will build the program.
 The CC and CFLAGS environment variables can be used to configure the build parameters.